outdreamer/build-a-cure-1/docs/solution.md

     - problem decomposer (reduces problem dimensions, matching dimensions of solution to dimensions of problem)

+    - problem metadata manipulation
+      - changes problem space
+      - postpones solving problem
-    - problem metadata manipulation (changes problem space, postpones solving problem, matching problem with other problem to neutralize both)
+      - matching problem with other problem to neutralize both
+      - problem analysis:
+        - calculating probable solution cost
+        - calculating value of problem reduction vs. problem solution (vs. secondary or source problem reduction/solution)
+        - learning: using understanding as an alternative to using/selecting existing tools or solving problem directly

+    - solution selector

+        - existing tools: as an immediate implementation option

     - interim solution